 Powerful and extensive reporting.

-Jira is pricey, at least as compared to other popular but lightweight project management tools.
+Jira Software is pricey, at least as compared to other popular but lightweight project management tools.
 Its cost per user per month model ($7 for standard, $14 for premium) can cost thousands of dollars a month for large teams.
-But then, the cost is offset by the fact that without Jira, teams of this size would simply sink. 🙂
+But then, the cost is offset by the fact that without Jira Software, teams of this size would simply sink. 🙂

 Asana is a general-purpose project management tool that focuses on speed and intuitiveness.
 I say speed because Asana is a great example of a well-designed single-page app.
 Everything happens instantly when you click, which is such a convenience when you’re doing stuff in a hurry (under pressure).

 Here are some of the noteworthy features of Asana: